28 mins read

 2. Pre-qualify contractors carefully

-Once you have identified the project’s needs, it is time to pre-qualify potential subcontractors.
-Here, it is important to be very careful and critical to ensure you are sourcing the best candidates.
-For that purpose, you should always investigate key factors like past performance, safety ratings, financial stability, and, most importantly, experience level in the project context.
+Once you have identified the project’s needs, it’s time to pre-qualify potential subcontractors.
+To source the best candidates, evaluate key factors like past performance, safety ratings, financial stability, and, most importantly, experience level in the project context.
 Some of these things can be easily learned by asking for references from prior clients to get an idea of performance.
-This process should also be considered for subcontractors you have worked with in the past as their certifications might have expired, some key team members could not work there anymore, or something else that needs to be analyzed.
+This process should also be considered for subcontractors you have worked with in the past as their certifications might have expired or key team members may not be available anymore.

 Another good practice when pre-qualifying subcontractors is soliciting at least three bids per trade.
 This will ensure you have a clear idea of the available options and choose the one that best fits the project’s timeline and budget.
 Doing so also encourages bidders to offer competitive proposals to win the project.